South China Sea: Territorial claims

 China and Vietnam have both been vigorous in prosecuting their claims.
 China (various governments) and South Vietnam each controlled part of the Paracel Islands before 1974.
-A brief conflict in 1974 resulted in 18 Chinese and 53 Vietnamese deaths, and China has controlled the whole of Paracel since then.
+A brief conflict in 1974 resulted in 18 Chinese and 53 Vietnamese deaths, and China has controlled the whole of the Paracel since then.
 The Spratly Islands have been the site of a naval clash, in which over 70 Vietnamese sailors were killed just south of Chigua Reef in March 1988.
 Disputing claimants regularly report clashes between naval vessels, and these now also include airspace incidents.

-ASEAN in general, and Malaysia in particular, have been keen to ensure that the territorial disputes within the South China Sea do not escalate into armed conflict.
-As such, joint development authorities have been set up in areas of overlapping claims to jointly develop the area and divide the profits equally without settling the issue of sovereignty over the area.
+ASEAN, in general, and Malaysia, in particular, have been keen to ensure that the territorial disputes within the South China Sea do not escalate into armed conflict.
+As such, joint development authorities have been established in areas of overlapping claims to jointly develop the area and divide the profits equally without settling the issue of sovereignty over the area.
 This is true particularly in the Gulf of Thailand.
-Generally, China has preferred to resolve competing claims bilaterally, while some ASEAN countries prefer multilateral talks, believing that they are disadvantaged in bilateral negotiations with the much larger China and that because many countries claim the same territory only multilateral talks could effectively resolve the competing claims.
+Generally, China has preferred to resolve competing claims bilaterally, while some ASEAN countries prefer multilateral talks, believing that they are disadvantaged in bilateral negotiations with the much larger China and that, because many countries claim the same territory, only multilateral talks could effectively resolve the competing claims.